Top Pick —

 Exodus

-For most people this is the one crypto wallet they can use both day-to-day, and for secure, long-term HODLing.
+This could be the one crypto wallet they you use both day-to-day, and for secure, long-term HODLing.

 Setting up Multiple Portfolios in Exodus.